-A: In most states, a landowner who charges for the use of his or her land cannot claim protection from liability under a recreational use statute.
+A: In most states, if a landowner charges for the use of his or her land, the landowner cannot claim protection from liability under a Recreational Use Statue (see above).
 This is mainly because the intent of the statute is to open private land to public recreational use, not to insulate commercial enterprises from liability.
 By charging people to use their land, landowners are in effect acting commercially and therefore owe a higher standard of care to those using the land.
-(Liability for commercial enterprises is not addressed here.)
+(Liability for commercial enterprises is not addressed in this paper.)
 Some states allow a landowner to charge a small fee for maintenance of the land, setting a maximum dollar amount that the landowner can charge and still be protected by the statute.
-Check your state's statute to see how it addresses 'payment for use.'
+Check your state's statute to see how it addresses the payment for use issue.